pudly/schmopera-hugo/content/articles/dont-miss-the-drama-devotion-of-agostino-steffani.md

 ---
-title: "Don't miss: the drama & devotion of Agostino Steffani"
+title: "Don&#039;t miss: the drama &amp; devotion of Agostino Steffani"
 ---

 Sometimes the best way to get a snapshot of history is not to look at the major figures of the time, but of their lesser-known contemporaries.